ashleyamin/sidewalkchalk/README.md

 ## Sidewalk Chalk
-An open source neighborhood project
+An open source neighborhood project to raise awareness